-Decibels are a logarithmic ratio, with +6 dB effectively doubling the voltage (and −6 dB effectively halving the voltage).
-For this article, I’ll use dBu as much as possible to avoid confusion!
+Decibels are a logarithmic ratio, with +6 dB effectively doubling the voltage (and −6 dB halving the voltage).
+For this article, I'll use dBu as much as possible to avoid confusion!

 To improve your understanding of this article, I'd suggest reading up on decibels in my detailed article titled What Are Decibels?
 The Ultimate dB Guide For Audio & Sound.

 Microphones are inherently analog but can also output digital signals in some instances.
 Gain is generally applied to analog signals.
 Digital gain is essentially just a multiplication of the digitized value that results in a loss of resolution.

 Mic Level And Line Level

-Microphones output what is known generally as “mic level” signal.
-Mic level is typically specified between a nominal −60 dBu and −40 dBu.
+A microphone will output what is known as “mic level” signals, which are specified, nominally, between −60 dBu and −40 dBu.

-However, professional audio equipment works with audio signals that are at line level, which is nominally +4 dBu.
+However, professional audio equipment works with audio signals at line level, which is nominally +4 dBu.
 Notable “Professional equipment” includes mixing consoles and digital audio workstations.

 Note that mic and line levels are both just average nominal values.
-The actual values of these levels from a microphone vary on the sound source loudness, the distance of the microphone to that sound source, the sensitivity of the microphone, the amount of gain applied to that microphone signal, and other factors.
+The actual values of these levels from a microphone vary on the sound source loudness, the microphone's distance to that sound source, the microphone's sensitivity, the amount of gain applied to that microphone signal, and other factors.

-Line level is often thought of as being around 1,000 times stronger than mic level.
-We need gain to boost these mic level signals up to line level so that they are compatible with other professional audio equipment.
+Line level is often thought of as being around 100 to 1,000 times stronger than mic level.
+We need gain to boost these mic level signals up to line level so that microphones can be compatible with other professional audio equipment.
 From our general nominal values noted above, a 44 dB to 64 dB gain boost would do the trick.

 Mic inputs expect mic level signals.
 If a mic input has a built-in preamplifier, the preamp should have enough gain to bring the mic signal up to line level.
 Plugging a line output into a mic input will run the extreme risk of overloading that input.